Feel Healthier, Happier With Dental Implants (video)

 It’s important to create a strong foundation of good oral hygiene for your child from very early on.
 This not only keeps their baby teeth healthy and strong, but makes them view brushing, flossing, and regular dental visits as a routine part of life.

 The American Dental Association recommends babies visit the dentist for the first time when the first tooth has emerged or by their first birthday — whichever comes first.
 At Black Diamond Dentistry in Black Diamond, WA, we love caring for patients of all ages, making us a true family dentist.
-To request an appointment, Contact us online or call one of our offices: Black Dimond - Kent.
+To request an appointment, Contact us online or call our office: Black Dimond.

 Why Baby Teeth Matter